 We have evaluated our expected cash requirements over the next twelve (12) months, which include, but are not limited to, investments in additional sales and marketing and research and development, capital expenditures, and working capital requirements.
-We believe that our existing cash and additional funding available under our SVB Credit Facility, combined with funds available to us under our Subordinated LOC of up to \$4.0 million will be sufficient to meet our anticipated capital resources to fund planned operations for the next twelve (12) months.
-As of September 12, 2022, \$3.2 million remained available under the SVB Credit Facility and \$4.0 million was available for future draws under the Subordinated LOC.
-In addition, to support our operations and anticipated growth, we intend to continue our efforts to secure additional capital from a variety of current and new sources including, but not limited to, sales of our equity securities.
-We also continue to execute our cost reduction, sourcing, pricing recovery initiatives in efforts to increase our gross margins and improve cash flow from operations.
+As of September 8, 2023, we believe that our existing cash of \$1.8 million, cash from our future operations, funding available under our \$15.0 million GBC Credit Facility, under which \$4.0 million is currently available, funds available under our Subordinated LOC of up to \$4.0 million, along with the forecasted improvement in the gross margin will enable us to fund our planned operations for at least the next twelve (12) months.
+As of September 8, 2023, \$4.1 million remained available under our existing ATM Offering that may be utilized subject to the volume of trading of our shares, the price of our stock, market conditions, and effectiveness of the registration statement.
+In addition, to support our operations and anticipated growth, we intend to continue to explore alternatives to secure additional capital from a variety of current and new sources including, but not limited to, sales of our equity securities.
+We also continue to execute our cost reduction, sourcing, and pricing recovery initiatives in efforts to increase our gross margin and improve cash flow from operations.

-Although management believes that our existing cash and the additional funding sources currently available to us under the lines of credit are sufficient to fund planned operations, our ability to draw funds from the line of credit are subject to certain restrictions and covenants.
-If we are unable to meet the conditions provided in the loan documents, the funds will not be available to us.
-In addition, should there be any delays in the receipts of key component parts, due in part to supply change disruptions, our ability to fulfil the backlog of sales orders will be negatively impacted resulting in lower availability of cash resources from operations.
+Although management believes that our existing cash and the additional funding sources currently available to us under the lines of credit are sufficient to fund planned operations for the next twelve (12) months, this is dependent our ability to successfully maintain and draw on our credit facilities.
+Our ability to draw funds from the GBC Credit Facility are subject to certain restrictions and covenants.
+In addition, should there be any delays in the receipts of key component parts, due in part to supply chain disruptions, our ability to fulfill the backlog of sales orders will be negatively impacted resulting in lower availability of cash resources from operations.
 In that event, we may be required to raise additional funds by issuing equity or convertible debt securities.
 If such funds are not available when required, management will be required to curtail investments in additional sales and marketing and product development, which may have a material adverse effect on future cash flows and results of operations.
-In addition, any, unforeseen factors in the general economy beyond management's control could potentially have negative impact on the planned gross margin improvement plan.
+In addition, any unforeseen factors in the general economy beyond management's control could potentially have negative impact on the planned gross margin improvement plan.